Quiet Nights (Miles Davis album): Recording

-Two songs were recorded at the first session in July, "Corcovado" and "Aos Pés da Cruz" (the first refers to a famous sight in Brazil and the second means 'At the Foot of the Cross' in Portuguese), and released as Columbia singles 4-33059 and 4-4-42583; neither charted.
-The pair returned to longer forms for the subsequent sessions, Evans perhaps not given enough time to finish the charts for the earlier session.
+The first session took place at Columbia 30th Street Studio on July 27, 1962, and produced the songs "Corcovado" and "Aos pés da cruz" (Portuguese: "At the Foot of the Cross"), both of which were released as singles that failed to chart.
+Davis and Evans returned to longer forms for three further sessions that took place from August 13 to November 6, 1962, Evans perhaps not given enough time to finish the charts for the first session.
 The attempt to mix potential hit singles and Evans' writing style for Davis, essentially concertos for jazz trumpeter, may have torpedoed the project.

-After three sessions spread over four months, the yield was approximately 20 minutes of usable music, enough for an album side but not an entire album.
+The result of the sessions was approximately 20 minutes of usable music, enough for an album side but not an entire album.
 Evans and Davis never made it back into the studio to complete more recordings, and the project was shelved.
-Faced with the expenses from the large ensemble and the studio time, producer Teo Macero added a quartet track from an April 1963 session in Hollywood to complete the album and give the label something to show for its investment, Quiet Nights, released two years after the start of recording.
-Davis was furious at the release of what he viewed as an unfinished project, and did not work with Macero again until the October 1966 sessions for Miles Smiles.
-The added tune, "Summer Night", was an outtake by Davis' group as recorded for the album Seven Steps to Heaven.
+Faced with the expenses from the large ensemble and the studio time, producer Teo Macero added "Summer Night", a quartet track from a CBS Columbia Square session on April 17, 1963, to complete the album and give the label something to show for its investment.
+Davis was furious at the release of what he saw as an unfinished project, and did not work with Macero again until the October 1966 sessions for Miles Smiles.
+"Summer Night" was originally an outtake by Davis' group as recorded for the album Seven Steps to Heaven.

-"Time of the Barracudas"—recorded in Hollywood on October 9 and 10, 1963—was written as a commission from Peter Barnes to accompany a production of his play of the same name starring Laurence Harvey and Elaine Stritch.
+"The Time of the Barracudas", recorded in Hollywood on October 9 and 10, 1963, was written as a commission from Peter Barnes to accompany a production of his play of the same name starring Laurence Harvey and Elaine Stritch.
 It is unknown whether the music was actually used for its intended purpose.
-The song was included as a bonus track when the album was reissued on CD by Legacy Records on September 23, 1997.
+The song was included as a bonus track when the album was reissued on CD by Columbia and Legacy Recordings on September 23, 1997.